Even though I’ve always been a pretty confident guy, early in my career as an entrepreneur I struggled to deal with the rejection I received.

-Some people confuse being assertive with being aggressive…or being arrogant.
+Some people confuse being assertive with being aggressive or being arrogant.
 That’s not what I mean.
-Being assertive is doing the following five things:
+Being assertive means doing the following five things:

 - Express what you need – Tell people what you want and need clearly and concisely.
 Be firm and steady when you state those wants and needs.
-People will definitely pay attention when you are confident like this.
+People will definitely pay attention when you confidently express yourself in this way.

-- Change your body language – Learn how to keep your chin up and look people in the eye…cross your legs and fold your hands if it makes you feel more comfortable.
-One thing you don’t want to do is come across as cold or emotionless.
+- Change your body language – Learn how to keep your chin up and look people in the eye.
+Cross your legs and fold your hands if it makes you feel more comfortable.
+One thing you don’t want to do is to come across as cold or emotionless.
 Be friendly.

-- Stop apologizing – Unless you’ve sincerely done something wrong then you don’t need to apologize for anything.
-Telling a potential client, “I’m sorry, it’s $24,000 to update you guys” will only lead them to asking, “If you were so sorry why don’t you do something about it?”
+- Stop apologizing – Unless you’ve sincerely done something wrong, then you don’t need to apologize for anything.
+Telling a potential client, “I’m sorry, it’s $24,000 to update you guys” will only lead them to ask, “If you are so sorry, why don’t you do something about it?”

 - Don’t ask questions when you make a demand – You will not sound assertive if you end all your statements with a question.
 That will only cause people to doubt you have the confidence to get the job done.

 - Use the word “I” – This is a great way to be assertive because it shows that you are taking responsibility for you and your efforts.
-This will also help make your needs and wants more clear as it is only you making these demands…not anyone else.
+This will also help make your needs and wants more clear.
+After all, it is only you making these demands, not anyone else.